-Welcome to your Home Insurance Guide for Calgary.
-This page will give you an idea of Condo Insurance Premiums in Calgary, will explain details of condo insurance and make it possible to get a free condo insurance quote in Calgary.
+Welcome to your home insurance guide for Calgary.
+This page will give you an idea of condo insurance premiums in Calgary, explain details of condo insurance and will help you get a free condo insurance quote in Calgary.

-- Average home insurance costs in Alberta (owned only): $75/month
+Average home insurance costs in Alberta (owned only):

 What does condo insurance cover?

-A following overview shows you what a typical condo insurance policy covers.
-Find out an explanation for each item further below.
+The following overview shows you what a typical condo insurance policy covers (in red).
+Find an explanation for each item further below.

-Normally there are two policies involved into insurance aspects of a condo.
+Normally, there are two policies involved in the insurance aspects of a condo.
 Our detailed article explains what the commercial condo policy covers, versus your personal condo insurance policy.

-Understanding what your personal condo policy is crucial to avoid unexpected out-of-pocket payments – see more details below.
+Understanding what your personal condo insurance policy covers is crucial in avoiding unexpected out-of-pocket payments.

-1Upgrades: Upgrades or improvements include hardwood floors, new cabinets or counter tops, crown moulding, and wallcoverings.
-Some condo corporations have passed bylaws making unit owners responsible for all flooring materials and countertops in their units, regardless of whether or not they were upgrades or improvement.
+1Upgrades: Upgrades or improvements include hardwood floors, new cabinets or counter tops, crown moulding and wallcoverings.
+Some condo corporations have passed bylaws making unit owners responsible for all flooring materials and countertops in their units, regardless of whether or not they were upgrades or improvements.
 Coverage limits for upgrades usually start at $2,500.

 2Contents: Any of your personal or specialty property inside your unit must be insured under your personal condo policy.
 This includes furniture, electronics, household goods, clothing, etc. Most policies will protect your contents against water damage, as well as other types of loss.
 With most policies, you can choose a limit that starts at $20,000 and goes as high as you need.